flq/flq.github.io/markdown/2019-03-12-usereducer-typedactions.md

   });
 ```

 As you can see, there are neat ways to leverage the redux ecosystem for the new react hooks world.
-In terms of type-safety and code completion this is a fairly interesting way to work with the new `useReducer` hook.
+The `useReducer` hook in Typescript can give you the same assurances with regard to type safety as redux does and with the types being quite similar you can build upon those types with action creator libraries available out there.

 [1]: https://redux.js.org/
 [2]: https://www.npmjs.com/package/typesafe-actions